-- 1. Select Tools > Central Responses, and then click Response Objects. - 2.
+- 1. Choose the appropriate method to create a log evidence response object: - For IBM Security Virtual Server Protection for VMware agents only, select Default Repository > Shared Objects and then click Response Objects. - For all other agents, select Tools > Central Responses, and then click Response Objects. - 2.
 Select the Log Evidence tab, and then click the Add icon. - 3.
 Specify the following options as needed: